Each state has a different license process, and therefore license timeframes can vary from state to state.

-How Do You Get a Nurse Practitioner License In Another State?
+How To Get a Nurse Practitioner License In Another State

 To get an idea of what different states require, here’s a chart of the requirements for some of the quickest states: those that take 6 weeks, and those that take 8 weeks.